anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

     As an example, we could define an engine family for voting:

     - `S` could be a record with fields like `votes`, `voters`, and `results`.
-    - The incomming message type might be a coproduct of `Vote` and `Result`.
+    - The engine-specific message type might be a coproduct of `Vote` and `Result`.
     - The guarded actions may include actions like:
         - `storeVote` to store a vote in the local state,
         - `computeResult` to compute the result of the election, and